Skirmish of Loch Ailort: Background

 The Young Ranald MacDonald is supposed to have gone to France shortly after the Jacobite defeat at the Battle of Culloden in April 1746.
 However, it is clear that he secretly lingered in his own country for at least eighteen months after, mainly in the wilds of Moidart, which were apparently fraught with the greatest peril.

 At this time the Western Highlands of Scotland were coming under the attention of the Royal Navy and also the Campbell of Argyll Militia who supported the Government.
 This attention was started by Captain John Fergusssone and the shore parties of his bomb vessel HMS Furnace.
 Furgussone first cruised the Sea of the Hebrides and The Minch and then worked his way north, taking prisoners at the Isle of Canna and the Isle of Barra.
 He then proceeded east and burnt everything of value on the Isle of Raasay.

-The skirmish
+Skirmish

 On May 9, Fergussone sailed up the mainland Loch Nevis and burnt the new house of MacDonald of Barisdale.
 On the same day when Fergussone searched the caves of Loch Ailort, he came under fire from 500 men who were under the command of Young Clanranald.
 The Young Clanranald was almost the last armed representative of the Jacobite cause, and had also been one of the first.